MistySampleSkills/Skill-Template/README.md

 # Skill-Template
-Each repository in [MistyCommunitySkills](https://github.com/MistyCommunitySkills) is an individual skill for Misty.
+Each repository in [MistySampleSkills](https://github.com/MistySampleSkills) is an individual skill for Misty.
 This repository is a template for creating and contributing your own skills.

 ## Misty's Skills

+A skill is an application you develop for the Misty platform.
+You can write skills for Misty using her REST API or her on-robot JavaScript API.
+This template shows the structure of code files used for skills written Misty's on-robot JavaScript API.
+These skills run locally on Misty.

-At their most most basic, skills for Misty require two files:
+At their most most basic, on-robot skills require two files:
 * a .js code file with the code to execute in the skill
 * a .json meta file with information that enables Misty to understand what the skill does and how to execute the code

+For more about skills, see [Introduction to Skills](https://docs.mistyrobotics.com/docs/skills/introduction/) in the documentation.

 ### Uploading a Skill